tekgoblin/remake/README.md

 This will fold all known settings for sdl2, sdl2main, and opengl32 into the current project if they exist.
 Otherwise it will be added to a links directive as a passthrough fallback. i.e. opengl32 is vendor provided lib, so it will be linked unless you've defined it as a project name or a library definition like shown below.

+The point of this is to provide a linked dependency management functionality to premake.
+If a project is 'using' a shared lib that includes this functionality then it's settings and linkables will be folded into the current project automatically.

 #### *public, shared*
 Scoped definition functionality that act on the current project/lib and/or are exported publicly.